seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 In sadness, cousin, I do love a woman.

 **BENVOLIO**
-I aim’d so near, when I supposed you loved.
+I aim'd so near, when I supposed you loved.

 **ROMEO**
 A right good mark-man!
-And she’s fair I love.
+And she's fair I love.

 **BENVOLIO**
 A right fair mark, fair coz, is soonest hit.

 **ROMEO**
-Well, in that hit you miss: she’ll not be hit
+Well, in that hit you miss: she'll not be hit
-With Cupid’s arrow; she hath Dian’s wit;
+With Cupid's arrow; she hath Dian's wit;
-And, in strong proof of chastity well arm’d,
+And, in strong proof of chastity well arm'd,
-From love’s weak childish bow she lives unharm’d.
+From love's weak childish bow she lives unharm'd.
 She will not stay the siege of loving terms,
 Nor bide the encounter of assailing eyes,
 Nor ope her lap to saint-seducing gold: